BalaAmavasai/BalaAmavasai.github.io/_posts/2018-03-22-Machine-Learning-and-Statistics.md

 title: Machine learning and statistics – a tribute to Warren Sarle
 published: true
 ---
 How does machine learning and statistics connect?
-Have they always been related but operated in parallel worlds?...
+Have they always been related but operated in parallel universes?...

 Going back to the early to mid-1990s, when I was new to the world of neural networks, one of the first places to visit when it came to discourse and learning was the [USENET]( https://en.wikipedia.org/wiki/Usenet)  newsgroup called [comp.ai.neural-nets]( https://groups.google.com/forum/#!forum/comp.ai.neural-nets).